 Rare Congenital Fibrinogen Deficiencies

-Fibrinogen, a 340-kDa complex glycoprotein synthesized in the liver, has a multitude of functions in the final steps of the coagulation cascade, including fibrin clot formation, activated FXIII-mediated fibrin cross-linking, nonsubstrate thrombin binding, platelet aggregation, and fibrinolysis.1-3
+Fibrinogen is a 340 kDa complex glycoprotein synthesized in the liver that has a multitude of functions in the final steps of the coagulation cascade, including: fibrin clot formation, activated FXIII-mediated fibrin crosslinking, non-substrate thrombin binding, platelet aggregation, and fibrinolysis.1-3

 The conversion of fibrinogen to insoluble fibrin is a pivotal step in the coagulation pathway.
-After fibrin clot formation, exposure of the nonsubstrate thrombin-binding sites in fibrinogen promotes antithrombotic properties.4 Thus, because of its multi-faceted roles in coagulation, quantitative and qualitative modifications of fibrinogen can result in bleeding and/or thrombotic phenotypes.
+After fibrin clot formation, exposure of the non-substrate thrombin-binding sites in fibrinogen promotes antithrombotic properties.4 Therefore, as fibrinogen has multifaceted roles in coagulation, quantitative and qualitative modifications of fibrinogen can result in both bleeding and (paradoxically) venous and arterial thrombotic phenotypes.

-Fibrin is produced by proteolytic cleavage of the fibrinogen alpha and beta chains by thrombin, releasing fibrinopeptides (FP) A and B thereby allowing polymerization to occur.
-Cleavage of fibrinopeptide A (FPA, Aα 1-16) by thrombin exposes a polymerization site in the E domain that binds to the carboxyterminal region of the fibrin monomers (Figure 1).
+Fibrin is produced by proteolytic cleavage of the fibrinogen Aa and Bβ chains by thrombin, releasing fibrinopeptides A and B (FPA and FPB, respectively) thereby allowing polymerization to occur.
+Cleavage of FPA (Aα 1-16) by thrombin exposes a polymerization site in the E domain that binds to the carboxyterminal region of the fibrin monomers (Figure 1).

 Figure 1.
-Fibrinogen consists of three pairs of polypeptide chains Aα, Bβ, and γ, joined by disulfide bonds to form a symmetric dimeric structure (Top).
-The NH2 terminals of all 6 chains form the central domain (E domain) of the molecule containing fibrinopeptides A and B (FPA and FPB) sequences, which are cleaved by thrombin during enzymatic conversion to fibrin.
-Enzymatic conversion of fibrinogen to fibrin (Bottom) by thrombin cleavage results in release of FPA and FPB.
-Binding sites for thrombin, t-PA, and FXIII are indicated on the fibrin or fibrinogen molecule.
-Abnormalities at the thrombin cleavage site of the Aα chain can cause impaired release of fibrinopeptide A, inhibiting the conversion of fibrinogen to fibrin and leading to bleeding.
+Fibrinogen consists of three pairs of polypeptide chains Aα, Bβ, and γ, joined by disulfide bonds to form a symmetric dimeric structure (upper half of figure).
+The N-termini of all 6 chains form the central domain (E domain) of the molecule that contains FPA and FPB sequences; these are cleaved by thrombin and released during enzymatic conversion of fibrinogen to fibrin (lower half of figure).
+Binding sites for thrombin, tissue plasminogen activator (t-PA), and FXIII are indicated on the fibrin or fibrinogen molecule.
+Abnormalities at the thrombin cleavage site on the Aa chain can cause impaired release of FPA, inhibiting the conversion of fibrinogen to fibrin and leading to bleeding.

 Adapted from Acharya A, Dimichele D. Rare inherited disorders of fibrinogen.
 Haemophilia.
 2008;14:1151–1158.

 FPB (Bb 1-14) cleavage occurs more slowly and contributes to lateral fibril and fiber association.
-Absent or slow fibrinopeptide B release with delayed polymerization of the fibrin monomers can cause a bleeding phenotype, while impaired fibrinopeptide B release results in abnormalities of polymerization that are associated with thrombotic events.
+Absent or slow FPB release with delayed polymerization of the fibrin monomers can cause a bleeding phenotype, while other defects in FPB release result in polymerization abnormalities that are associated with thrombotic events.

-Finally, the soluble fibrin clot is stabilized by activated FXIII transglutamination to form gamma–gamma dimers and alpha polymers.
-Plasmin cleavage sites include regions between D and E domains in all 3 chains producing fragments Y, D, E. Abnormal fibrinogens that exhibit defective cross-linking by activated FXIII have been associated with bleeding and abnormal wound healing, while abnormalities that interfere with plasminogen binding or activation on the fibrin clot result in clinical thrombosis.1
+Finally, the soluble fibrin clot is stabilized by activated FXIII transglutamination to form g–g dimers and a polymers.
+Plasmin cleavage at sites that are located between the D and E domains in all three chains produce fragments Y, D, and E. Abnormal fibrinogens that exhibit defective crosslinking by activated FXIII have been associated with bleeding and abnormal wound healing, while abnormalities that interfere with plasminogen binding or activation on the fibrin clot result in clinical thrombosis.1

-Congenital fibrinogen deficiencies (CFD) are rare inherited disorders including both quantitative and qualitative defects.
-Quantitative defects are characterized by reduced quantities of both the clottable protein and the immunoreactive antigen (afibrinogenemia and hypofibrinogenemia).
-Qualitative defects (dysfibrinogenemia) are characterized by low clotting protein activity with normal or mildly reduced antigen.
+Congenital fibrinogen deficiencies (CFD) are rare inherited disorders that stem from both quantitative and qualitative defects.
+Quantitative defects (afibrinogenemia and hypofibrinogenemia) are characterized by reduced quantities of both the clottable protein and the immunoreactive antigen.
+Qualitative defects (dysfibrinogenemia) are characterized by low levels of clotting protein activity with normal or mildly-reduced antigen.

-The first clinical report of bleeding due to CFD dates back to a 1920 report that described a 9-year old boy suffering from recurrent bleeding episodes since birth who lacked detectable fibrinogen in his blood.6 This bleeding syndrome, afibrinogenemia, was subsequently demonstrated to follow an autosomal recessive inheritance pattern with variable phenotype.7,8
+The first clinical report of bleeding due to CFD dates back to a 1920 report that described a 9-year old boy who lacked detectable fibrinogen in his blood and had suffered from recurrent bleeding episodes since birth.7 This bleeding syndrome, termed afibrinogenemia, was subsequently demonstrated to follow an autosomal recessive inheritance pattern with a variable phenotype.8,9

 Based on fibrinogen assay methods, fibrinogen disorders are classified as follows:

-Hypofibrinogenemia (heterozygous state, which can be confirmed only by genetic studies) is defined by a decreased level of normal fibrinogen (activity and antigen between 20 mg dL–1 and the lower limit of the normal range for the performing laboratory).
+Hypofibrinogenemia (heterozygous state, which can be confirmed only by genetic studies) is defined by a decreased level of normal fibrinogen (activity and antigen between 20 mg/dL and the lower limit of the normal range for the performing laboratory).

-Hypodysfibrinogenemia is defined by both quantitative and qualitative defects in fibrinogen resulting in levels ranging from 20 mg dL–1 to the lower limit of the normal range for the performing laboratory.
+Hypodysfibrinogenemia is defined by both quantitative and qualitative defects in fibrinogen, resulting in levels ranging from 20 mg/dL to the lower limit of the normal range for the performing laboratory.

-The estimated prevalence of afibrinogenemia, the most severe form of the disorder, is approximately 1 in 1,000,000.9 However, knowledge on the incidence of these disorders has been confounded by publication bias.
-In populations where consanguinity is more common, as noted in the Iranian Registry, the prevalence may be similar to other autosomal recessive disorders.9,10 In fact, a 7-fold higher incidence of fibrinogen disorders was observed in the Iranian Registry for Rare Bleeding Disorders in comparison to similar registries in Italy and U.K.9
+The estimated prevalence of afibrinogenemia, the most severe form of the disorder, is approximately 1 in 1,000,000.11 However, an understanding of the true incidence of these disorders has been confounded by publication bias.
+In populations where consanguinity is more common, as noted in the Iranian Registry, the prevalence may be similar to other autosomal recessive disorders.11,12 In fact, a 7-fold higher incidence of fibrinogen disorders was observed in the Iranian Registry for Rare Bleeding Disorders in comparison to similar registries in Italy and U.K.11

-The most recent World Federation of Hemophilia (WFH) annual global survey conducted in 2009, and the European Network of Rare Bleeding Disorders (EN-RBD) found that 7% to 8% of rare bleeding disorders are congenital fibrinogen disorders.11,12 The prevalence of heritable dysfibrinogenemia has been estimated as 15 per 100,000 of individuals undergoing routine coagulation laboratory testing.13
+The World Federation of Hemophilia (WFH) annual global survey conducted in 2009 and the European Network of Rare Bleeding Disorders (EN-RBD) found that 7-8% of rare bleeding disorders are congenital fibrinogen disorders.13,14 The prevalence of heritable dysfibrinogenemia has been estimated as 15 per 100,000 of individuals undergoing routine coagulation laboratory testing.15